Table of Contents

 Quicker development cycles

-Reusable parts and declarative programming enable developers to build features quickly.
-This allows teams to release updates and new functionality more efficiently, saving time and effort.
+Reusable components and declarative programming enable developers to build features quickly, allowing teams to release updates and new functionality more efficiently, saving time and effort.

 When to Use React in Web Development

-React is best suited for sites and apps with high user interaction and dynamically changing content.
+React is best suited for sites and apps with high user interaction and dynamic content.
 Its efficient, modular, and responsive design makes it an ideal choice for projects that require smooth performance and clean code.
 Here are some scenarios where React excels:

 - Single-page applications (SPAs) – Users can interact and browse without page reloads, ensuring experiences are seamless.